cqpancoast/ntupledicts/README.md

 from ntupledicts.ml.data import TrackPropertiesDataset
 ```

-All data is stored in a `TrackPropertiesDataset`, which is essentially a track
-properties dict with some ML-focus functionality.
+All data is stored in a `TrackPropertiesDataset`, which is essentially a track properties dict with its own class and some ML-focused functionality.
 It separates the data contained in an input track properties dict into data and labels, in accordance with standard machine learning practice.

 ```python